Life returns to shelled-out district of Kharkiv – DW – 01/06/2023

 Before relocating, Petrenko hadn't even known all of the people who lived on the same floor as her.
 She now even knows people from the neighboring apartment buildings.
 By the time she returned home, she was an active volunteer.
 She found out what people in her neighborhood needed and compiled lists, and then distributed humanitarian aid.

-In September, after areas of the Kharkiv region were liberated, former residents started returning to North Saltivka.
+In September, after areas of the Kharkiv region and Lyptsi, a village 25 kilometres from Kharkiv, were liberated, former residents started returning to North Saltivka.
 "The number of attacks had decreased substantially because the Russians had lost ground," Petrenko said.
 People even returned to apartment buildings that appeared uninhabitable.

 Now there are construction cranes between the buildings.
 According to city officials, two dozen houses are being repaired.
 The work should be done soon; some of the houses are already completed.